 Your practice website is often a patient's first impression of you, your practice, and your brand.
 Your website shows how much you value your online presence and the patients whose needs you're trying to meet.
-In short, your website design is your billboard to the online world; it's an extension of your practice.
+In short, the website design for your medical practice is your billboard to the online world; it's an extension of your business.

 [Tweet "Your website design is your billboard to the online world; it's an extension of your practice."]